EntropySynthetica/notable/notes/RKE_Install.md

 tags: [Kubernetes]
 title: RKE_Install
 created: '2020-01-30T20:16:15.739Z'
-modified: '2020-07-22T13:33:25.540Z'
+modified: '2020-08-27T17:31:07.557Z'
 ---

 # RKE Install

-Created Tuesday 07 January 2020
+Rancher Kubernetes Engine (RKE) is a CNCF-certified Kubernetes distribution that runs entirely within Docker containers.
+It works on bare-metal and virtualized servers.
+RKE solves the problem of installation complexity, a common issue in the Kubernetes community.
+With RKE, the installation and operation of Kubernetes is both simplified and easily automated, and it’s entirely independent of the operating system and platform you’re running.
+As long as you can run a supported version of Docker, you can deploy and run Kubernetes with RKE.

-Kubectl install on any host that will manage the cluster
+## Kubectl install on any host that will manage the cluster
 ```
 curl -LO https://storage.googleapis.com/kubernetes-release/release/`curl -s https://storage.googleapis.com/kubernetes-release/release/stable.txt`/bin/linux/amd64/kubectl
 chmod +x kubectl